Get Started with Ripe

 The specific benefits of both soluble and insoluble fibre help to relieve constipation in two different ways.
 By softening the stool, soluble fibre makes it easier to visit the toilet, while adding bulk through insoluble fibre will help to create regular bowel movements.

-To help ease constipation, you can slowly increase your intake of both varieties of fibre by eating more foods that contain this carbohydrate.
+To help ease chronic functional constipation, you can slowly increase your intake of both varieties of fibre by eating more foods that contain this carbohydrate.
 As fibre is a natural material found in plants, eating fruit and vegetables is a great way to do this.

 You should try to increase your intake of fibre slowly to around 25g a day.
 If you suffer from irritable bowel syndrome (IBS), your system may react better to foods with soluble fibre, as insoluble fibre can be a trigger for IBS symptoms in some cases.